-Japan Discovery Zen words is The best word “直心是道場 The dojo is in a straight heart”
+Japan – Discovering Zen Words – Today’s Best Word is “直心是道場 The dojo is in a straight heart”

 Zen is hard.
 And Zen words?
 Even harder.